BPYap/BERTSel/README.md

   (highest to lowest) of each question.
 ```

-### Generate Negative Samples
+### Generate Training Examples
 ```
-python script/generate_negatives.py [--input_tsv INPUT_TSV] [--num_negatives NUM_NEGATIVES] [--output_tsv OUTPUT_TSV]
+python script/generate_training.py [--input_tsv INPUT_TSV] [--num_negatives NUM_NEGATIVES] [--output_tsv OUTPUT_TSV]

 Arguments:
   INPUT_TSV - Path to the training data in .tsv format.
-Each line should have three items (question, answer, label) separated by tab.
+Each line should have three items: (question, answer, label) separated by tab.

-  NUM_NEGATIVES - Number of negative examples to generate for each positive example.
+  NUM_NEGATIVES - Number of training pairs to generate for each positive example.

   OUTPUT_PATH - Path to the output data in .tsv format.
+Each line in the output .tsv contains three items: (question, positive_answer, negative_answer) separated by tab.
 ```

 ## References